salahsaeed19/RMI-Banking-Suite/README.md

 ## Demonstration Video

-To gain a deeper understanding of the **RMI Banking Suite**, watch the detailed demonstration video available on my YouTube channel:
+To gain a deeper understanding of the **RMI Banking Suite**, watch the detailed demonstration video available on YouTube:

 [![Watch the video](https://img.youtube.com/vi/JRZuo6A6Q74/hqdefault.jpg)](https://www.youtube.com/watch?v=JRZuo6A6Q74)

-In this video, I, **Salah Eldin Saeed Abu Seif**, present an in-depth walkthrough of the project, showcasing its features, explaining its functionality, and providing insights into its implementation.
-This demonstration is designed to help you explore the core concepts of the system, especially its reliance on **Java RMI** for distributed operations.
+This video provides an in-depth walkthrough of the project, showcasing its features, explaining its functionality, and highlighting its reliance on **Java RMI** for distributed operations.
+For more content and updates, visit my YouTube channel: [@salahsaeed9769](https://www.youtube.com/@salahsaeed9769).

 ## Authors